 Finally, if you’re a fan of football, then you have to see the grounds in Henningsvær, perhaps the most beautiful in the world, surrounded by rugged rocks, racks used to dry Arctic cod and boasting crazy views of the mountains and sea beyond.
 Just remember that if you want a seat, you'll have to bring one!

 Inspired?
-Check out our adventure trips to Norway, including our Hike, Kayak and Wild Camp on the Lofoten Islands adventure.
+Check out small group tours to Norway, including our Hike, Kayak and Wild Camp on the Lofoten Islands adventure.